Abhi871999/Data-dictionary1/README.md

                  CTRL + F2 -> Syntax Check
                  CTRL + F3 -> Activate
                  CTRL + SHIFT + F10 -> To check the contents of the table.

+                                        Topic : Primary-Foreign Key Relationship

+Primary Key of one table act as a Foreign key in another table.

+( Data/Record/Row/Tuple will be always in the primary key table, It may or may not in the foreign key table)

+Pre-requisite - Tables should have a common column/field.

+Cardinality -> Number of records in key table, correponds to how many number of records in to secondary/foreign key table.